softaim/EGL/README.md

 TO BE USED FOR EDUCATIONAL PURPOSES ONLY

-EGL ( Eject Geo-Loacator ) is  Coded by vikas Chaudhary is Just only for Educational Purpose , So please Don't use it for any Illigel Purpose otherwise only You will be Responsible for it...
+EGL ( Exact Geo-Loacator ) is  Coded by vikas Chaudhary is Just only for Educational Purpose , So please Don't use it for any Illigel Purpose otherwise only You will be Responsible for it...
 Using interface is very simple , you have to run the tool and send the generated link to Target , you will get all info about it